bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 breeze by way of your current `$EDITOR`.
 I discuss it in greater [detail here](https://bluz71.github.io/2018/03/15/bash-shell-tweaks-tips.html#the-qmv-rename-utility).

-Similarly for those interested, I thoroughly detail the *ripgrep* and *fd* utilities [here](https://bluz71.github.io/2018/06/07/ripgrep-fd-command-line-search-tools.html).
+Similarly, for those interested, I detail the *ripgrep* and *fd* utilities [here](https://bluz71.github.io/2018/06/07/ripgrep-fd-command-line-search-tools.html).

 Miscellaneous Helpers
 =====================

-Lastly, I will end with a handful of simple Bash fragments and helpers that have enhanced my interactive experience.
+Lastly, I will end with a couple of simple Bash helpers, inspired by other shells, that have enhanced my shell interaction.

 Automatic pushd And Associated Navigation Bindings
 --------------------------------------------------

-The Fish shell automatically provides [directory history](https://fishshell.com/docs/current/interactive.html#navigating-directories) when changing directory along with associated `prevd` and `nextd` commands which themselves are bound to `<Alt-Left>` and `<Alt-Right>`.
-This provides the ability to navigate back and forth through the visited directory stack.
+The Fish shell automatically provides [directory history](https://fishshell.com/docs/current/interactive.html#navigating-directories) when changing directories along with associated `prevd` and `nextd` commands, which themselves are bound to `<Alt-Left>` and `<Alt-Right>`, for directory stack traversal.

 This functionality can be mimicked in Bash as follows: